kauailabs/navxmxp/README.md

 # navXMXP Robotics Navigation Sensor
-For all documentation and support, please visit the <a href="http://navx-mxp.kauailabs.com>new and improved navX MXP Wiki.</a>
+For all documentation and support, please visit the [new and improved navX MXP Wiki](http://navx-mxp.kauailabs.com).